 Watching Brief (Archaeological Observation) Shrewsbury

-On behalf of Fletcher Homes we undertook a Watching Brief (Archaeological Observation) of groundworks and Structural Recording relating to a new road, 53 flats, 39 residential units and 2 retail units
+On behalf of a house builder we undertook a Watching Brief (Archaeological Observation) of groundworks and Structural Recording relating to a new road, 53 flats, 39 residential units and 2 retail units.

 Excavation and piling operations were carried out under Archaeological Observation either side of a surviving section of the 13th century town wall.
 A bridge was proposed to mitigate any impact of the new road on the medieval remains.

 Detailed drawn and photographic recording of the wall revealed considerable post-medieval repairs and underpinning.

 The masonry also showed evidence of earlier impact with much of its upper section damaged or missing.

 19th century cellarage and 19th/20th century demolition rubble had clearly impacted heavily upon any earlier below ground deposits.